Sawinder-Kaur/CRoP_IMWUT/README.md

 The folders corresponding to the four datasets: WIDAR, Extrasensory, Stress-sensing and PERCEPT-R, contain the model, code, and instructions to run the corresponing codes are provided.

 The folder for runtime evaluations contain separate folders for runtime evaluation on different platforms.

+For details and queries contact:

+Sawinder Kaur <sakaur@syr.edu>